 “Peninsula Township has a great mix of history, beautiful shoreline, scenic landscapes, and thriving year-round tourism that are appealing to me.
 I would love to share my experiences to help preserve the charm of the area while supporting sustainable growth and vibrancy.”

-Read Jennifer’s letter and resume in the meeting packet here, and watch the meeting on Oct.
-18, 2021 of the interviews below.
+Read Jennifer’s letter and resume in the meeting packet here.

 Township Board Chooses Members of Citizens Committee